Independence Square, Accra, Ghana © Rjruiziii

 Formerly a colony known as the British Gold Coast, Ghana became the first black African nation south of the Sahara to achieve independence in 1957.
-It is a relatively small country on the west coast of Africa, situated between Togo and Côte d'Ivoire, and remains a somewhat unexplored tropical gem; an untapped destination that abounds in history, culture, wildlife and beautiful scenery, with a wide variety of tourist attractions.
-Throughout Ghana's 10 regions visitors will be greeted with the warm-hearted smiles of its welcoming people.
+It is a relatively small country on the west coast of Africa, situated between Togo and Côte d'Ivoire, and remains a somewhat unexplored tropical gem.
+This untapped destination abounds in history, culture, wildlife and beautiful scenery, and has a wide variety of tourist attractions.
+Throughout Ghana's 10 regions, visitors will be greeted with the warm-hearted smiles of its welcoming people.

 Nature has been extremely generous to Ghana and the country's large national parks and reserves provide a sanctuary for the native flora and fauna.
 The grasslands of Mole National Park in the north are home to a variety of large animals, while birds and butterflies are particularly numerous in Ghana's forests.
 Rainforests such as that of Kakum National Park in the southern central region, where there is a canopy walkway and wonderful nature trails, provide a haven for eco-tourists.
 Miles of unspoilt beaches, waterfalls, rolling forested hills, rivers and lakes complete the portrait of a country that is a nature lover's delight.

 The diverse ethnic groups of Ghana and the ancient traditions of its people have shaped one of the richest cultural environments in Africa and a holiday in Ghana might well include wonderful traditional festivals, dancing and music, and a wide variety of arts and crafts.
 The cultural heartland of the country is the Ashanti region, home to the nation's dominant tribe, the Ashanti, who are most famous today for their craftwork and ancient artistry in fabrics, particularly the colourful kente cloth.